haowu80s/spark/README.md

 # SparkALR

-Alternating logistic regression for collaborative filtering for the prediction of occurance probability given binary observations (e.g. click-though rate).
+Alternating logistic regression is a collaborative filtering method for the prediction of occurance probability given binary observations (e.g. click-though rate).

 ## Compilation
 To compile: